atsmacode/aye-poker/documentation/TASKS.md

 7. Remaining PHPStan errors
 8. Get Symfony CLI, unit tests in container
 9. Encode auto-generated password (contains special chars)
+    * 07/04/2025 Hard coded for dev, alternatively can use hex openssl which doesn't include special chars
 10. Use Symfony doctrine for migrations, convert custom ones
+    * 07/04/25 Done, leaving legacy classes for now
 11. Stop using in-app controllers with Request/Response, use interfaces/Exceptions
     * 31/03/25 Using services instead
 12. Proper solutions for PHP Stan errors I'm ignoring